Medium Difficult Bible Person Quiz with Answers

 She was previously married to Uriah.

-David lusted over Bathsheba next door when he watched her taking a bath in the nude
+David lusted over Bathsheba next door when he watched her taking a bath in the nude.

-David had Uriah killed so that he could marry Bathsheba.
+He had Uriah killed so that he could marry Bathsheba.

 -